Regional Shoreline Adaptation Plan

 Rising sea levels from climate change are already encroaching along our shorelines and will only accelerate in the coming decades.
 The impacts of sea level rise – and resources to plan and prepare for them – are unevenly distributed across the nine-county Bay Area.
 If everyone “goes it alone,” we risk maladaptation – catastrophic consequences such as unintentional flooding of our neighbors, leaving behind communities most at risk and with the least resources to adapt, the loss of our essential and invaluable coastal habitats, and missing out on opportunities to find shared solutions that benefit both local communities and the region as a whole.

-The Regional Shoreline Adaptation Plan is a region-wide plan for the Bay shoreline that guides the creation of coordinated, locally-planned sea level rise adaptation actions that work together to meet regional goals.
+BCDC is in the process of creating the Regional Shoreline Adaptation Plan (RSAP), as required by SB 272.
+The RSAP will guide the creation of coordinated, locally-planned sea level rise adaptation actions that work together to meet regional goals.

 Learn More